ldynia/archcolider/1.ProblemBackground/BusinessDrivers.md

 1. Users get notification about any significant action related to actual ordering: payment process (initializing and result), availability of food for pickup, canceling, out of a stock situation.
 2. User can set preferred way of notification: in-app, push, SMS, email.

-## 7. Loyalty system - Notifications about new loyalty programs and coupons.
+## 7. Loyalty system

 1. Notification about non-ordering events should be managed separately.
 2. Users can set preferred way of notification: in-app, push, SMS, email.
 3. User have dedicated account with accumulated coupons and bonuses.

-## 8. Secure payments
-May not required as this is the same as ## 1
+4. User can split a payment and cover part of order with coupons\vouchers\bonus points.

-## 9. Maximizing guarantee of a meal picking up by a user
+## 8. Maximizing guarantee of a meal picking up by a user

 1. Users can use a registered card(s) to authorize the pickup process.
 2. Pregenerated codes for pickup allows impersonated meal collecting.
 (ARD 002)